gitlabhq/gitlabhq/.gitlab/issue_templates/Documentation.md

 <!--

-* Mention "documentation" or "docs" as part of the issue title

 * Use this description template for suggesting new docs or updates to existing docs.
   Note: Doc work as part of feature development is covered in the Feature Request template.